 How to make bacon wrapped cabbage

-Get full instructions and ingredients from the printable recipe card at the end of this post.
+Get the full list in ingredients and complete instructions for making cabbage wrapped in bacon on the printable recipe card at the end of this post.

 The first thing you will need of course, is a cabbage.
 I have used a small firm white cabbage for this recipe (see image 1 below), but you can use any small firm cabbage.
 The cabbage I used weighed just over 500g (slightly over 1 pound).